geonetwork/core-doc-sources/eng/developer/source/xml_services/metadata_xml_processing.rst

 - **Service not allowed (error id: service-not-allowed)**, when the user is not authenticated or their profile has no rights to execute the service.
-Returns 401 HTTP code
+Returns 500 HTTP code

 - **Bad Parameter (error id:
   bad-parameter)**, when the processing (XSLT transform) returns an empty metadata record (explanation is returned in XML - see example response above).
+Returns 500 HTTP code

 .. _metadata.batch.processing: